 At nine miles, we crossed into the Canaveral National Seashore.
 We'd take this road as far south as we could go.

-Inside the national park, we were one of many bicyclists and tourists.
+Inside the park, we were one of many bicyclists and tourists.
 A woman with her own bike asked if we could raise her seat, and